Andriy Sadovyi: Early life and education

-Career
+Early career

 In 1989, Andriy Sadovyi began working as an adjuster of radio-electronic devices at the Lvivprylad Manufacturers.
 In 1992–1995 he was a deputy director of the Lviv branch of Social Adaptation of Youth Fund under the auspices of the Cabinet of Ministers of Ukraine.

 From 1997 to 2005 he was the chairman and head of the board of joint-stock company Pivden'zakhidelectromerezhbud.
 From 1997 to 2001 he was the head of the board of the Lviv District Development Fund.
 From 2002 to 2003 Sadovyi was a director of the Lviv Development Institute that publishes the Ukrainian-wide Misto journal.
 Since 2002, Sadovyi has been the head of the board of the joint-stock Radio&TV company TRK Lux.
 Since 2005 he has been the head of social organization Self Reliance.

+Mayor of Lviv (2006–)

 On 26 March 2006, Sadovyi was elected the city mayor of Lviv.
 On 31 October 2010, he was re-elected for a second term to the post of mayor of Lviv.
 Andriy Sadovyi was a member of Our Ukraine until 2010.
 In the 2010 local elections he was elected as a nominee from the Republican Christian Party.

 In October 2012, Sadovyi called for creating a new political party, Self Reliance, which was registered in late December 2012.
 The name stems from societies that existed before World War I in Galicia and which were revived after World War II as credit unions in the United States.